Tabata Timer

 Share: Facebook X WhatsApp LinkedIn Reddit

-The Tabata Protocol: How 4 Minutes Changed Fitness Science Forever
+The Tabata Protocol: 4 Minutes that Changed Forever the Science of Fitness.

-In 1996, Japanese exercise scientist Dr. Izumi Tabata published a study that fundamentally challenged how we think about efficient exercise.
-Working with Japan's Olympic speed skating team, Tabata designed a protocol of 20 seconds of all-out cycling effort followed by 10 seconds of rest, repeated for 8 rounds — a total of just 4 minutes of actual work.
-The results were extraordinary: the group following this protocol improved their aerobic capacity by 14% and their anaerobic capacity by 28% over six weeks.
-A separate group doing 60 minutes of moderate-intensity cycling five times per week improved aerobic capacity by about the same amount — but showed no anaerobic improvement at all.
-Four minutes had equalled an hour.
+The concept of efficient exercise was greatly tested in 1996 after a study conducted by a Japanese exercise scientist, Dr. Izumi Tabata, which basically threw down a challenge in the way we think about efficient exercise.
+Training the Olympic speed skating team of Japan, Tabata created a workout routine of 20 seconds of maximal effort on the bike, and 10 seconds of rest, repeated 8 times (only 4 minutes of real work).
+The findings were remarkable: the team that was using such a protocol enhanced their aerobic capacity by 14 percent and anaerobic capacity by 28 percent in six weeks.
+Another group that underwent 60 minutes of moderate-intensity bicycling five times per week also enhanced aerobic capacity by approximately the same extent - but did not enhance anaerobic in any manner.
+The four minutes had made an hour.

-The mechanism behind Tabata's effectiveness is the intensity requirement.
-For the protocol to work as designed, the 20-second work periods must be performed at approximately 170% of VO₂ max — a level of effort so intense that most people feel close to complete exhaustion by rounds 6, 7, and 8.
-This is not a comfortable workout.
-But that discomfort is precisely what forces both your aerobic and anaerobic energy systems to adapt simultaneously, something that moderate-intensity exercise simply cannot replicate.
+The physiological basis of effectiveness of Tabata is the intensity requirement.
+To make the protocol effective, the 20-second work intervals should be done at an approximate rate of 170 percent of VO2 max - a highly demanding level of intensity where most individuals are near total fatigue after rounds 6, 7 and 8.
+This is not a comfortable exercise.
+However, it is that discomfort that is exactly what makes both of your aerobic and anaerobic energy systems to adapt concurrently and that moderate-intensity exercise is unable to recreate it.

 How Many Sets Should You Do?